Biopiracy: Challenge against patent

-Piña cloth, in the nineteenth century, was a creation unique to the Philippines.
-With fibers collected from the leaves of pineapples, the weaving mechanism of piña is a complex and labor-intensive process used by a small number of women to dress the country's elite.
-Scraping, the most common method of extracting pineapple leaf fibre (PALF), starts with carefully removing the prickles, epidermis, and pulp from the sides of the leaf with a dull knife.
-This is followed by exposing the fiber and finely combing it to separate the strands.
-With the help of a bamboo device, the separated strands are then threaded and weaved together through a delicate process to create a continuous filament.
-After some years of research and development of potential leather alternatives at the Royal College of Art in London, Dr. Carmen Hijosa, founder and chief creative innovation officer of Ananas Anam, claimed the rights to Piñatex, a leather alternative made from PALF.
-The patent on this technology makes it nearly impossible for the people of the Philippines and indigenous people to gain credit for the fabric that greatly impacted the shape of their history and culture for generations.
-Piñatex recently partnered with Dole, promising scaled-up leather production with the waste product from their pineapple farms in the Philippines.
-Despite the violent history of the Dole Empire, Piñatex has been expanding its market by collaborating with brands like Chanel, H&M, and Nike.
-The patent remains to this day.

 Corporate greenwashing

 Greenwashing is a term coined by environmentalist Jay Westervelt in 1986, meaning the false claims by companies that give the impression of sustainability and environmentalism.
 Without clarifying the metrics and quantifiable goal of the company's environmental agenda, many big companies attempt to paint the picture of ethical and eco-friendly images.
 Resources and materials pirated from indigenous communities are often commodified and recycled into corporate environmentalist agendas.
 Due to the exploitative nature of the fast fashion supply chain, many 'green' collections released by corporations only promote their marketing strategies and increase problems with textile waste and climate change.

 Nike received backlash after the 2020 Impact Report which showed the lack of sustainability in footwear.
 To tackle the feedback, Nike launched the Happy Pineapple Collection featuring Ananas Anam's vegan leather material and a tropical fruit design embroidered across the Air Max 90, the Air Max 95, Air Force One, and Air-Zoom collections.

 The Conscious Collection released by H&M in 2010 also partners with Ananas Anam to produce vegan leather jackets.
 Due to inconclusive data on Piñatex biodegradability, the Norwegian Consumer Authority accused the brand of misleading customers with vague details of the sustainability claims made.
 The brand responded by saying they would accept the criticism and communicate the extra value.